axiom-crypto/halo2-scaffold/README.md

 ```

 where `--nocapture` tells rust to display any stdout outputs (by default tests omit stdout).
 This performs witness generation on the circuit and checks that the constraints you imposed are satisfied.
-This does run the actual cryptographic operations behind a ZK proof.
+This does not run the actual cryptographic operations behind a ZK proof.
 As a result, the mock prover is much faster than the actual prover, and should be used first for all debugging purposes.

-To run the actual prover for `my_circuit` to mimic a production setup and to get benchmarks, run
+To run the actual prover for the `StandardPlonk` circuit to mimic a production setup and to get benchmarks, run

 ```bash
 cargo run --release